 - Spam Musubi: Drizzle eel sauce to you spam musubi for extra flavor.

-- Rice Bowls: Drizzle eel sauce over steamed rice topped with your favorite veggies or protein.
+- Rice or Poke Bowls: Drizzle eel sauce over steamed rice topped with your favorite veggies or protein.

 - Gyoza: Serve eel sauce as a dipping sauce for fried dumplings to add a rich sweetness.